voldedore/dotfiles/readme.md

 ### i3wm

 You might want to install a compositor for additional feature like transparency of X clients.
-E.g: `xcompmgr`
+E.g: ~~`xcompmgr`~~ (this compositor might cause screentearing), `picom` (or `compton`).

+### i3lock

+The vanilla i3lock's appearance is quite boring with a snowwhite color when actived (screen locked).
+People tend to install the alternative: `i3lock-color`.

+In fact, you may have to install this in order to make `bin/lock.sh` executable.

 ### polybar